dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 <div class="trydart-filename">piratebadge.dart</div>

 </div> <div class="col-md-5" markdown="1">

-* Top-level variables are names at the library level.

 * ButtonElement is one of many different kinds of DOM elements provided by the dart:html library.